minimarcel/protogo/README.md

 ### Telnet EventHandler

-As described bellow, this handler is created by the `telnet.WelcomeHandler` on each new connection, and is in charge to handle all events events (requests) for one connection, meaning the two kinds of requests : `Line` and `Data`.
+As described bellow, this handler is created by the `telnet.WelcomeHandler` on each new connection, and is in charge to handle all events (requests) for one connection, meaning the two kinds of requests : `Line` and `Data`.

 ```
 type EventHandler interface {